trailofbits/binjascripts/README.md

 Abstract interpretation using lattices to analyse the possible sign of  a variable at any point in a program.

 # binja_memcpy.py
 A simple plugin demonstrating the binja headless api for python.
-Finds memcpy's and cooresponding src/dst information.
-The plguin can be moditified to find argument information for other function calls.
+Finds memcpy's and corresponding src/dst information.
+The plugin can be modified to find argument information for other function calls.

 # walk_via_dfs.py
 A plugin template to walk the binja CFG using the depth-first search algorithm (aka path sensitive, one path traversed at a time)